Arthur Murray Dance Studio – Coquitlam/Tri-Cities

 With additional parking and more dance floor we are continuing to grow into our new space!

-Here are some of our photos from the initial site tour and build-out:
+Here are some photos from the current studio site tour and build-out:

 To see some of the fun events, our current dance photo albums are kept up to date.
 Browse pictures from our theme parties and special events :